 The process consists of the customs agent continuing to send the Request for Land Transportation by Rail in Excel format between 9 am and 1:30 pm for delivery of cargo the same day.
 At the end of the day, Maersk will send to the customs agents (who sent their request during the day), a consolidated that will be the "Daily Freight Program", then the customs agent must deliver the digital modulated cargo corresponding to the requested cargo, directly with the railway supplier Ferromex.

 In case the cargo is not delivered, the containers will automatically be out of the loading program and it will be necessary to resubmit the transport request the next day.
 Previously submitted requests will not be considered and, at the time of the request, all services and payments to the terminal must be up to date, as well as the current departure ticket.

 Maersk announced changes to optimize its west coast network in Latin America - North Europe, including the launch of its new CLX service that connects Chile, Peru, Panama, and Colombia with northern Europe and improvements in other services, such as extended coverage from/to Colombia.

-Together, Maersk and Hamburg Süd will operate their own network, with full operational control, from/to the west coast of Latin America and northern Europe.
-This complements Maersk's ambition, that the integration of the Maersk and Hamburg Süd networks will provide customers with premium market coverage, attractive direct services, competitive transit times, high reliability and other benefits through a global network. combined.
+Together, Maersk and Hamburg Süd operate their network, with full operational control, from/to the west coast of Latin America and northern Europe.
+This complements Maersk's ambition, that the integration of the Maersk and Hamburg Süd networks will provide customers with premium market coverage, attractive direct services, competitive transit times, high reliability, and other benefits through a global network. combined.

 Some notable changes include: